AshridgeTechnologies/elemento/stories/Style copying and presets.md

 - Make reuse of sets of styles easy
 - Copy and paste of one or more styles easy
+- Make easy to apply several styles at once governed by a condition

 Requirements
 ------------